socketio/lz77-compression-demo/README.md

 # LZ77 Compression Demo

-A demo which hightlishgts the compressed texts by LZ77 algorithm a realtime stream on Twitter.
+A demo which highlights the compressed texts by LZ77 algorithm a realtime stream on Twitter.

 ## How to use
 Please prepare a [Twitter access token](https://dev.twitter.com/oauth/application-only).